Log-zz-ikIO/orchestrate-php/README.md

     //     [file_url] => http://myfile.jpg
     // )

-    // toArray() returns an Array of the Orchestrate object print_r($item->toArray());
+    // or an Array of the Orchestrate object print_r($item->toArray());
     // Array
     // (